 Toril Forland: Norwegian Olympian, Collegiate Queen and five-time World Pro Tour champion has made a happy life in skiing.

 Nancy Green Raine: The first women’s Overall World Cup winner and two-time world champion serves in the Canadian Senate and is director of skiing at Sun Peaks in BC. » Read More AND on the 50th anniversary of the World Cup, she still rips!

 Deb Armstrong: After a storybook racing career, an Olympic champion finds a new calling in coaching—and liberation through a recent TBI diagnosis.» Read More

 Andreas and Hanni Wenzel: Former World Cup superstars and siblings have found post-racing success in the business world.» Read More

-Annemarie Moser-Proell: The Austrian “Sportswoman of the Century” says her 62-win World Cup record was made to be broken. » Read more
+Annemarie Moser-Proell: The Austrian “Sportswoman of the Century” says her 62-win World Cup record was made to be broken (and it later was). » Read more

 Racer Next on Ski Racing.com